mmstick/tv-renamer/README.md

 ![GTK3 Screenshot](screenshot-gtk3.png)

 The use of this application should be fairly straightforward.
-Make sure that the only files located in directories to be renamed are files that you want to be renamed as episodes in the series, and ensure that all of the episodes are in alphabetical order.
+However, ensure that the only files located in directories to be renamed are files that you want to be renamed as episodes in the series, and ensure that all of the episodes are in alphabetical order.
 The application does not derive the episode number from the episode name, but by their alphabetical order in the directory.

-**Season Name** is where you will place the name of the series that you are renaming, **Season Directory** is the directory where the series is located, **Season Number** is the season number that you have chosen to rename, and **Episode Number** is the episode index by which the renaming application will start counting up from.
+**Season Name** is where you will place the name of the series that you are renaming, which can be ignored if you have toggled **Automatic**. **Season Directory** is the base directory of the series if you are using **Automatic**, or the season directory where your episodes are stored. **Template** is where you will define your naming scheme, which by default is set to name files like so: "Season Name 1x01 Episode Title.mkv". **Season Number** and **Episode Number** are only used when **Automatic** is disabled, and it will define where to start counting from. **Log Changes** will simply log changes that have been performed on the disk.

-The top left `gtk::ListBox` contains `gtk::CheckButton`s for each of the important parameters found in the CLI application.
-The **Automatic** check button only requires that you fill out the information for the **Season Directory** and **Episode Count** inputs, and will automatically infer the name of the series and season number from the directory structure.
-Only directories that contain "season" or "special" in the name will be considered by the application, so you are free to have other directories.

 The directory structure for **Automatic** should be as follows:

-- Series directory
+- Series directory <- directory to point to

   - Specials OR Season 0